 The government's advice is for those who have contracted the Coronavirus not to sleep in the same bed as anyone else and to distance themselves from other household members for 7 days.

 They are also recommending that people with certain illnesses might need to to sleep in a separate bedroom.
-(This was part of the 'shielding' advice ' - shielding has been paused since August 1st but might return.)
+(This was part of the 'shielding' advice ' - shielding has currently been paused but might return.)

 But there has been no change to the Bedroom Tax rules to make any exceptions due to the Coronavirus outbreak.

 So where someone who is self-isolating or shielding themselves due to the Coronavirus and so is sleeping in a 'spare room' any under-occupancy change ie reduction due to the Bedroom Tax, will continue to be made.

 The only situations where a HB Office may be persuaded to lift an underoccupancy charge is where:

 A disabled child - who is in receipt of mid or high rate care component of DLA - is having to sleep in a separate bedroom (see below).

 One member of a couple - who is in receipt of DLA or PIP - is having to sleep in a separate bedroom (see below).

 Can an extra bedroom be given due to disability needs of a child?